Learning Pathways

 Key Responsibilities:

-• Lead the month-end and year-end close
+• Lead the month-end close and ensure compliance

-• Write and update accounting policies
+• Supervise and develop accounting teams

-• Present results to top leadership
+• Communicate financial results to leadership

 Your main goal?
 Protect the company’s financial accuracy, keep risks in check, and set up processes that can scale as the company grows.